David Nollet on ISO 14224 for Master Data

 ISO 14224 gives guidance on asset taxonomy particularly with a suggested pyramid hierarchy for organizing equipment.
 This structure lays out levels that move from systems down to components, offering a logical way to break down complex plants into manageable units.
 For many organizations, especially those starting from scratch, it provides a clear framework for building an equipment hierarchy without guesswork.

 Every organization has its own context, from how assets are maintained, to the way operations are structured, to the constraints of their CMMS.
 Applying the pyramid without adjustment can lead to friction, unnecessary complexity, or data structures that do not reflect how work is actually done.
+Defining and managing data processes is essential to ensure consistency between workflows and the realities of daily operations.

 Limits in CMMS Integration